cljfx/cljfx/README.md

          (fx/wrap-effects {:state (fn [state _] (reset! *state state))})))
    ```
    In addition to value provided by wrapped handler, side-effecting
-   function receives dispatch function they can call to process new
+   function receives a function they can call to dispatch new events.
-   events.
    While it's useless for resetting state, it can be useful in
    other circumstances.
 One is you can create a `:dispatch` effect that
    dispatches another effects, and another is you can describe
    asynchronous operations such as http requests as just data.
 Examples